What is Google Gemini?

 -

-Grounding with Google Search: This allows the model to pull in live information from the web.
-You get some free requests each day, but after you hit the limit, it costs $35 for every 1,000 requests.
+Grounding with Google Search: This lets the model pull in live information from the web.
+You get 5,000 free requests each month on Gemini 3, and after that it costs $14 for every 1,000 requests.

 -

 This level of complexity is a real challenge for teams that need predictable budgets.
-While developers might be able to juggle these features to optimize costs, support teams just need a solution that works without all the hassle.
-Instead of forcing you to manage token consumption, platforms like eesel AI offer simple, interaction-based plans.
-You get all the power of models like Gemini without the billing surprises, because there are no per-resolution fees.
+While developers can juggle these levers to optimize costs, support teams just need something that works without all the math.
+(I've put real numbers on that trade-off in my AI vs human agent cost breakdown.)
+Instead of forcing you to manage token consumption, eesel runs on transparent, pay-as-you-go pricing tied to the work it actually does.
+There are no per-seat fees, and you're never billed for the model's internal follow-ups within a resolution.

 Gemini pricing: Subscription plans for business and individuals

-If you're not trying to build a custom app from scratch, Google's subscription plans are a much simpler way to get access to Gemini.
-These plans have a fixed cost per user each month, making them way easier to budget for.
+If you're not building a custom app from scratch, Google's subscription plans are a much simpler way to get Gemini.
+These plans have a fixed cost per user each month, making them far easier to budget for.

 Google Workspace plans

-Google has started weaving Gemini features directly into its Google Workspace plans for businesses.
+Google has folded Gemini features directly into its Google Workspace plans for businesses, so the AI is now included rather than a separate add-on.
 The idea is to give your internal teams an AI boost inside the tools they already use every day.

-The pricing is pretty simple, billed per user, per month:
+The pricing is billed per user, per month (these are the flexible, no-commitment rates):

 -